3LawsRobotics/3laws/docs/sources/introduction.rst

 Introduction
 ============

-Here is the public documentation of the 3LawsRobotics Products.
+Here is the public documentation for 3LawsRobotics Products.